 Building On Our Promise

 Random Seed Games became a full time team consisting of Tyler Owen, the creator of the project, and Spencer Owen, his brother and lead artist.
-Around this time the Steam Early Access program was launched by Valve and the team decided it would be a great testing ground for the exploration and survival mechanics.
+Around this time the Steam Early Access program was becoming a more viable platform and the team decided it would be a great testing ground for the exploration and survival mechanics.
 A new sprawling and randomized Mars experience called the Survival Sandbox became the focus of development.

 The team has several updates planned for the Survival Sandbox including ideas that will be incorporated based on player feedback.
 And eventually the full release will be accompanied by the addition of Story Mode which will follow the harrowing tale of Jessica Rainer, the only survivor of the second manned mission to Mars.
 Players will need to follow an interplanetary trail of breadcrumbs in order to discover the fate of the previous Hermes mission, and hopefully find rescue.